Map

 Implement a narrow workflow with clear acceptance criteria and controlled integrations.

-Test quality, risk, exceptions, telemetry, and operational impact.
+Test quality, exceptions, telemetry, reviewer signal, and operational impact.

 Monitor, score, tune, and expand only when evidence supports it.

 A useful AI workflow is not defined by model capability alone.
-It is defined by the boundary between AI assistance, deterministic rules, human approval, and systems of record.
+It is defined by allowed and prohibited actions, human approval, system authority, telemetry, and the scorecard that determines what can expand.